wp-plugins/easy-testimonials/readme.txt

 Don't worry!
 WordPress has a great function, do_shortcode(), that will allow you to use our shortcodes inside your theme files.
 For example, to output a Random Testimonial in a Theme file, you would do this: <?php echo do_shortcode('[random_testimonial count="1"'); ?>

+= Arg!
+When using the Cycle widget, I get weird overlapping text.
+What gives?

+Ah - you probably need to add some background color to your CSS.
+Try something like blockquote.easy_testimonial{background-color: white;}

 = Ack!
 This Testimonials Plugin is too easy to use!
 Will you make it more complicated? =

 Never!
 Easy is in our name!
 If by complicated you mean new and easy to use features, there are definitely some on the horizon!